Missouri Senate Ag Committee approves Curtman industrial hemp bill; Missouri Farm Bureau testifies against it

 Senate Agriculture, Food Production and Outdoor Resources Committee Chairman Brian Munzlinger (R-Williamstown) voted for the bill.

 “I’ve always been a firm believer and backer of value-added,” Munzlinger says.
-“Anything we can do in Missouri that we can add value to is by far better, whether it’s through agricultural crops of anything else.”
+“Anything we can do in Missouri that we can add value to is by far better, whether it’s through agricultural crops or anything else.”

 Munzlinger has traveled to Kentucky, which is a leader in industrial hemp production.